Required

 It’s important to keep your right to remain silent in mind when under investigation, or being questioned by law enforcement.
 Some officers may try to deceive you and act as though they are concerned about your welfare when they are in fact building a criminal case against you.
 They may use their skills to get you to volunteer information that you are not legally required to provide.

 Understand that you cannot be arrested for refusing to answer questions posed by law enforcement, however the information obtained in interviews can be used to facilitate your arrest and used against you in a trial.
-The best approach is to politely but firmly inform investigators that your attorney has advised you not to speak to them without the presence of counsel, then contact a Maryland criminal defense attorney immediately.
+The best approach is to politely but firmly inform investigators that your attorney has advised you not to speak to them without the presence of counsel, then contact a criminal defense attorney immediately.

 When informing you of your Miranda rights an officer or investigator must include: